vjmadrid/workspace-doc/doc/python/README-Installation-Configuration-Setup.py.md

 # Installation / Configuration Setup.py

-**Setup.py** is the most important file.
-It's the file where define various aspects of your project are configured
+**Setup.py** is the most important file where define various aspects of your project are configured

 Python file that relies only on the standard library can be redistributed and reused without the need to use setuptools.